leafOfTree/svelte-lazy/README.md

 ### Lazy

-- `height: Number/String` Default: `0`.
+- `height: Number|String` Default: `0`.
 Height of the placeholder before the component is loaded.
 Set a proper value to avoid scroll bounce.

 - `offset: Number` Default: `150`.
 Offset to the bottom of viewport that triggers loading when the component is within the scope.

     > The Number value uses `px` as unit.

+- `placeholder: String|Component` Default: `null`.
+Placeholder before the component is loaded.

 - `fadeOption: Object` Default: `{ delay: 0, duration: 400 }`.
 Option for the fade transition.
 Set `null` to disable it.